A.

 Correct- If I were he, I would not do it.

-86. When the Pronoun is used as the object of a Verb or of a Preposition, it should be in the objective case.
+86. When the Pronoun is used as the object of a Verb or of a Preposition, it

 1. Incorrect- Let you and I do it.